bvergara87/blueprint-takehome/README.md

 - `types`: Shared Typescript types
 - `public`: Static assets

-## Technologies Used

-- Next.js 14 with App Router
-- Vercel for hosting
-- Postgres
-- React
-- Chakra UI for styling
-- Prisma for database operations

 ## Technical Choices

-For this project, I chose Next.js 14 with App Router for its:
+For this project, I chose Next.js 14 with App Router and for its:

 1. Serverless capabilities for efficient scaling
 2. Intuitive routing with App Router